Muhammad Mahdi al-Jawahiri

-Life
+Al-Jawahiri was born in the Iraqi city of Najaf into a family known for its literary interests.
+After publishing his first poem in 1921, he started to work in journalism and as a teacher in Baghdad.
+Despite harsh criticism towards the Hashemite monarchy, he maintained a good relationship with the royal family and maintained several positions in the royal court, and the Ministry of Education.
+Through his poetry, he became one of the most socially and politically influential people of his time.

+Early life and education

-Muhammad Mahdi Al-Jawahiri was born in 1899 in Najaf in Iraq.
+Muhammad Mahdi al-Jawahiri was born in 1899 in Najaf, Iraq.
 His father, 'Abd al-Husayn was a religious scholar among the clergy in Najaf who wanted his son to be a cleric as well.
-So he dressed him in an cleric's 'Abaya and turban at the age of ten.
+So he dressed him in a cleric's 'Abaya and turban at the age of ten.
 The origin of “Al-Jawahiri” goes back to his Najafi, Iraqi family.
 Since the 11th century Hijri (15th century CE), the most famous people have inhabited Najaf, and individuals named al-Najafi have earned the title “Bejeweled” (or al-Jawahiri) for their relationship to the book of fiqh values (religious scholarship) which one of his family's ancestors Shaykh Muhammad Hasan al-Najafi had written.
-The books were called “the jewel of speech in explaining the laws of Islam” and was composed of 44 volumes.
-Afterwards he was known as the “owner of the jewels,” and his family came to be called “bejeweled” (al-Jawahiri).
+The books were called “the jewel of speech in explaining the laws of Islam” and were composed of 44 volumes.
+Afterward, he was known as the “owner of the jewels,” and his family came to be called “bejeweled” (al-Jawahiri).

-Al-Jawahiri read the Qur'an and did not memorize it at an early age.
-Then his father sent him to great teachers to teach him reading, writing, grammar, rhetoric and jurisprudence.
-His father and others planned for him to learn speech from Nahj al-Balagha and poetry from the works of Abu Tayyib al-Mutanabi.
+Al-Jawahiri read the Qur'an and memorized it at an early age.
+Then his father sent him to great teachers to teach him reading, writing, grammar, rhetoric, and jurisprudence.
+His father and others planned for him to learn speech from Nahj al-Balagha and poetry from the works of Abbasid Poet al-Mutanabbi.
+From a young age, he received solid grounding in the Arabic language studies, philosophy, rhetoric, and traditional Islamic sciences, which would help him in his later academic career.
+Due to Najaf's historic poetic nature, it benefitted the young poet and helped develop him childhood passion for poetry.
+He would also be inspired by the more modern works of Hafez Ibrahim, al-Jabal, and al-Rusafi.

+Poetry and career

-Learning was organized at an early age and even in his childhood Al-Jawahiri displayed an inclination for literature.
+Learning was organized at an early age and even in his childhood al-Jawahiri displayed an inclination for literature.
 He began to read the Book of Eloquence and Demonstration by Al-Jahiz and the Muqaddimah by Ibn Khaldun, and collections of poetry.
 It was early in his life when he first wore the clothing of a religious man and he participated in the 1920 revolution against the British authorities.